 Meet Our Team

-Recordare is an exciting young professional vocal ensemble founded by conductor Harry Bradford and Sopranos Danni and Kirsty O’Neill.
-We are comprised of 8 -22 (depending on the project) recent alumni from the Genesis Sixteen scheme, students from the Royal Academy of Music and former choral scholars from leading institutions such as the Universities of Oxford, Cambridge, Durham and Royal Holloway.
+Recordare is an exciting young professional vocal ensemble founded by conductor Harry Bradford and Sopranos Danni and Kirsty O’Neill in November 2018.
+We are comprised of 6-22 alumni from the Genesis Sixteen scheme, the Royal Academy of Music and former choral scholars from leading institutions such as the Universities of Oxford, Cambridge, Durham and Royal Holloway.

-We have been delighted to work with the Self Isolation Choir throughout the COVID-19 pandemic, creating learning tracks for their Requiem's at Home courses and their Christmas Carol Service.
+We have also been delighted to work with the Self Isolation Choir throughout the COVID-19 pandemic, creating learning tracks for their Requiem's at Home courses, other individual works and their Christmas Carol Service.

 Harry Bradford - Co-Founder and Conductor